 The Board has established a Remuneration Committee, whose duties include preparing remuneration-related issues and proposals for the Board with respect to senior executives, as well as any decisions regarding deviations from the guidelines.
 The Board shall prepare a proposal for new guidelines when the need for significant change arises, however at least every fourth year, and shall present the proposal for adoption by the AGM.
-The guidelines shall apply until such time as new guidelines have been adopted by the AGM.
-The Remuneration Committee shall also monitor and assess current and concluded programs for variable remuneration to senior executives, the application of the guidelines for remuneration to senior executives and las applicable remuneration structures and remuneration levels in Balco.
-Senior executives do not participate in the Board's discussions and decisions regarding remuneration-related issues insofar as such relate to the senior executive.
+The Remuneration Committee shall also monitor and assess current and concluded programs for variable remuneration to senior executives, as well as applicable remuneration structures and remuneration levels in Balco.
+Senior executives on the participate in the Board's discussions and decisions regarding remuneration-related issues insofar as such relate to the senior executive.